 Once you’ve decided what it is you’ll be giving away you need to do three things:

 You don’t want to spend money you don’t have, so take a moment to consider your financial situation.
 If you are giving away a gift card, how much should it be worth?
 How many sites are you hoping to promote on, and how much are you going to be willing to pay each?

 Many sites will promote your giveaway for a fee, so this has to be part of your budget.

 2. Create a Rafflecopter entry form.

-Above is an example of a Giveaway that is currently running, so you can take a look at the code and how it works.
+Above is an example of a giveaway, so you can take a look at the code and how it works.